active, directly-held investments with complementary risks and returns for less volatility

 The Managing Partners responsible for the Fund, Christoph, John and Joe each bring over 25 years of experience to bear from different corners of the the investment markets.
 They work side by side, combining their different skills and analytical approaches from their different asset classes into this one integrated process to combine higher risk equity investments with lower risk bond and other diversifying investments to seek growth upside whilst aiming to protect from the worst downside.

-Valid as of April 2020.
-The A share class and SP share class respectively. © 2020 Morningstar.
+Valid as of January 2021. © 2021 Morningstar.
 All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.
-For more detailed information about Morningstar Rating, including its methodology, please go to: http://corporate.morningstar.com/US/documents/MethodologyDocuments/MethodologyPapers/MorningstarFundRating_Methodology.pdf
+For more detailed information about Morningstar Rating, including its methodology, please go to: https://corporate.morningstar.com/US/documents/MethodologyDocuments/MethodologyPapers/MorningstarFundRating_Methodology.pdf

-Morningstar's Sustainability Rating as of March 2020.
-Sustainalytics provides company-level analysis used in the calculation of Morningstar's Sustainability Score.
-For more detailed information about Morningstar's Sustainability, including its methodology, please go to: http://corporate1.morningstar.com/SustainableInvesting/
+Morningstar's Sustainability Rating: Sustainalytics provides company-level analysis used in the calculation of Morningstar's Sustainability Score.
+For more detailed information about Morningstar's Sustainability, including its methodology, please go to: https://corporate1.morningstar.com/SustainableInvesting/